Section 80CCD 1B of Income Tax

 4.5 Customer Ratings

-Section 80CCD 1B of the Income Tax Act was introduced under the scope of Section 80CCD and was introduced on 1st April 2016.
-Section 80CCD 1B offers additional deductions of up to ₹50,000 for the contributions made towards the National Pension Scheme (NPS).
+As mentioned, Section 80CCD1B is one of the sub-sections under Section 80CCD of the Income Tax Act.
+It was introduced in the Union Budget of 2016 and came into effect from 1st April, 2016.
+It allows taxpayers to claim an additional deduction of up to ₹50,000 for the contributions made towards the National Pension Scheme (NPS).

 Understanding National Pension Scheme (NPS)

-The National Pension Scheme, or NPS, is a government-sponsored pension scheme for salaried and self-employed individuals.
+The Section 80CCD 1B National Pension Scheme, or NPS, is a government-sponsored pension scheme for salaried and self-employed individuals.
 It offers double the benefits of saving taxes during professional years and providing a stable income source after retirement.

 It is one of the most sought-after options for people wanting to create a corpus and regular monthly income post-retirement.
 The funds deposited in the NPS scheme are invested intelligently in various securities and financial instruments, including the equity market.

 NPS is known as the most affordable investment option, as it provides equity exposure.
-However, being directly linked to market performance means there is no fixed amount of returns.
-However, over the period, the returns from NPS have been observed to be the highest in the market.
+However, because it is directly linked to market performance, there is no fixed amount of return.
+Over the period, the returns from NPS have been observed to be the highest in the market.

 Types of NPS Accounts